cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 ### SageMaker Automatic Model Tuning

-These examples introduce SageMaker's hyperparameter tuning functionality which helps deliver the best possible predictions by running a large number of training jobs to determine which hyperparameter values are the most impactful.
+These examples introduce SageMaker's hyperparameter tuning functionality, which helps deliver the best possible predictions by running a large number of training jobs to determine which hyperparameter values are the most impactful.

 * [XGBoost Tuning](hyperparameter_tuning/xgboost_direct_marketing) shows how to use SageMaker hyperparameter tuning to improve your model fits for the [Targeted Direct Marketing](introduction_to_applying_machine_learning/xgboost_direct_marketing) task.
 * [TensorFlow Tuning](hyperparameter_tuning/tensorflow_mnist) shows how to use SageMaker hyperparameter tuning with the pre-built TensorFlow container and MNIST dataset.